Catapill/TUG_Analysis/README.md

 * View Gaussian Process Classifier on https://nbviewer.jupyter.org/github/Catapill/TUG_Analysis/blob/main/TUG_GPC.ipynb?flush_cache=true Model performs at 95.15% average accuracy using 10 test data cuts.
 * View the CNN on https://nbviewer.jupyter.org/github/Catapill/TUG_Analysis/blob/main/TUG_CNN.ipynb?flush_cache=true Model performs at 96.08% average accuracy.
 * View Synthetic data on https://nbviewer.jupyter.org/github/Catapill/TUG_Analysis/blob/main/Synth_data.ipynb
-Label training was just a temporary way for me to label the data for the machine learning models.
-All data sources can be found in the data folder, other csv files have been generated using them.